LDSSA/ds-prep-course/README.md

 ### Troubleshooting

+#### When I open Windows Explorer through Ubuntu, it goes to a different folder than in the guide

+* Please make sure:
+    * you are running the command `explorer.exe .` including the dot at the end.
+    * you are running Windows 10 version `1909` or newer.

 #### Ubuntu on Windows 10 high CPU usage, crashes

 * First please make sure you are running Windows 10 version `1909` or newer.